 The core is the most important factor in power transfer, if you leak energy here, it doesn’t make it into your strike.
 Your body must act as a coordinated whole, not a series of disjointed segments.
 Multiple times during private sessions, the student’s ‘aha’ moment has been the realisation that the focus for all movement comes from the hips and the core musculature.

 This is why the Thais invest so much time in footwork, rhythm and movement mechanics.
-It’s not an instant process, it takes time, patience, a long term approach.
-It’s important to have the mindset of enjoying the journey while still having an eye on the long term goal.
+It’s not an instant process, it takes time, patience, a long-term approach.
+It’s important to have the mindset of enjoying the journey while still having an eye on the long-term goal.
 We shouldn’t cheapen the foundation by rushing to the end goal.
 Being overly focused on the grand finale without respecting the process of growing leads to hollow achievement.
 A facade, the outward appearance of the real deal without ever really getting there.
 It’s a sports car body-shell with a lawn mower engine.

 Outward appearance doesn’t tell you as much as you’d expect.
 Have you ever held pads for a different training partner only to be shocked by how hard they hit, despite not looking like they can?
 And conversely, have you been surprised that the flashy, fast training partner doesn’t really connect?

 Patient, consistent practice pays dividends – there are no shortcuts, only more direct routes.
 You need to feel the force transfer to achieve the correct timing and combination of tension and relaxation.
 How can you learn to feel it?
-I’ve found what has worked for me personally – and through open feedback from those I train – is not just the Thai boxing drills and practice, but the supporting gym drills or exercises that I’ve applied.
+I’ve found what has worked for me personally – and through open feedback from those I train – is not just the Thai boxing practice, but the supporting gym drills or exercises that I’ve applied.

 Every training opportunity is an opportunity to practice coordinated, skilled movement – including in the weights room.
 We’re continuously rehearsing patterns of movement and forming habits.
 Getting stronger, more powerful, or having better endurance are all secondary to moving correctly in a coordinated, efficient manner.
 I’m continuously building my list of drills and exercises that accelerate learning to FEEL a movement pattern.